An Introduction To Logo Formats

 The first, and most important format you’ll need is a vector version, a file format that many of you may not be familiar with (though every logo you see will, or should, have started life as a vector.)
 This is the default format of professional design software as well as the choice of format for most print applications.
 A vector based image is the raw source file of your logo, created out of outlined shapes, which can be filled with accurate color through the Pantone Matching System.
 Here’s what a vector based file looks like:

 A vector can be thought of as a shape made up of rubber bands that are wrapped around nails (vector points) pushed into a peg board.
 If the nails (or in this case points) are moved, the shape will change.
 This simple concept allows designers to be able to edit artwork.
 Vector files are also resolution independent, meaning that they are scalable to any size without quality loss.
 Vector based logos can be printed as black & white grayscale or linear, spot color OR four color process depending on your requirements (and the number of colors in your logo.)
-You can identity vector formats by their file extensions:
+If you don’t have a vector version of your logo, at some point you’re going to have to get one.
+Once again, you can identity vector formats by their file extensions:

 .EPS, .CDR (Corel Draw,) .SVG and .AI (Adobe Illustrator.)